 Core Skills in skills section in a Human Resources Resume portrays you as a vital and competent HR Professional to the hiring committee.
 The skills section in an HR Resume must be outstanding and engrossing with technical terminologies relevant to the job you’re applying for.
 From your achievements of recruiting 100 IT Professionals from diverse Educational Institutions in one day to the ability to draft detail-oriented employee incentives are effective alternatives to prove your deftness as an HR Executive.

 The technical skill section in a resume refers to technical management skills learned over the years of studying and working in Human Resources.
 Processes such as your experience with Microsoft Office, Adobe, WordPress, Kronos, HRIS, Quickbooks, Workday and Basecamp are exceptionally attractive to Hiring Managers.
-Bonus technical skills establish your passion towards the field.
+Bonus technical skills establish your passion for the field.
 In addition, ensure that your skills section consists of brief bullet points relevant to the HR roles and duties.

 The highlight of your professional prowess in the HR resume belongs to the practical or applied achievements.
 You must list your career accomplishments pertaining to the job, in a condensed form using technical terminologies.
-Your expertise in Human Resources department decides the placement of your Achievements in a professional resume.
+Your expertise in the Human Resources department decides the placement of your Achievements in a professional resume.

 Hiring Managers scan through endless resumes to find ones that qualify their criteria of experience.
 Listing successful professional achievements by mentioning specific duties as an HR in your past jobs will impress the recruiter.